strawberryjello/polymer-intro/polymer-intro.md

 ## Polymer: opinionated approach to web components

 -   a lightweight sugaring layer on top of the web components APIs
--   Polymer 1.0's goal: make development using web components easier and faster by providing several kinds of ready-made custom elements and its own extensions of the existing web components
+-   Polymer 1.0's goal: make development using web components easier and faster by:
+    -   providing a library and scaffolds for making new custom elements
+    -   providing its own libraries of ready-made custom elements
+    -   providing its own extensions of the existing web components
 -   "it's a library, not a framework"
     -   emphasis on interoperability: integrating Polymer with other frameworks should be doable